SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

   * Returning User Goals:
     * I want to find links to social media accounts for easier future contact or to see what updates the company has.
-    * I want to be able to contact the company with a general enquiry, for updates on an order or to schedule a collection of unwanted furniture.
+    * I want to be able to contact the company with a general enquiry or for more information about membership.
+    * I want to be able to see membership options without having to contact someone.

 * #### Strategy
   * Is to attract new potential customers to the company, to provide them with information of our services and to provide a point of contact.
 This is to increase awareness and income.

 * #### Scope
   * Provide a clean/smooth UX for users.
-  * Provide users with essential information as well as a visual reference of the work we do.
+  * Provide users with essential information as well as the membership options we have.
   * Provide users with testimonials from customers.
   * Provide a clear point of contact.